-Right now, people who work in healthcare across the United States are being stretched beyond their limits due to the COVID-19 outbreak, and we are still in a relatively early phase of its spread.
+Right now, people who work in healthcare across the United States are being stretched beyond their limits due to the COVID-19 outbreak.
 Working in an industry that normally experiences a rampant burnout problem, it is important to take extra care of yourself during this especially trying time, not only so you can continue to be effective in your role, but to stay as mentally and physically healthy as possible.
 Here are some tips, based on recommendations made by the CDC, on how to properly care for yourself while treating patients of the COVID-19 pandemic.

 Make a Plan